 Vasco da Gama, born in the 1460s, was a Portuguese explorer.
 His father, Esteva, was a nobleman who joined the Order of Santiago under the rule of King John II of Portugal.
 Vasco da Gama followed his father in 1480 to join the Order of Santiago.

-The Portuguese government was trying to find a sea route to avoid the restrictions of Muslim leaders.
+The Portuguese government was trying to find a sea route to India to avoid the restrictions of Muslim leaders.
 It was a cost-saving measure to avoid the middleman.
 Since Indian spices were world-famous, they wanted a monopoly on the spice trade.
 They saw the potential wealth and power in finding a direct sea route to India.
 The discovery of the sea route to India was an excellent contribution to making Portugal a powerful country.

 The Portuguese monarchy had a vital role in the sea expedition to India.
 Earlier, King John’s son, Prince Henry, supported numerous sea expeditions.
 He financed the Western African maritime expeditions.
-His successful endeavours motivated King Manuel I to support Vasco da Gama.
+His successful endeavors motivated King Manuel I to support Vasco da Gama.

 King Manuel financed the sea expedition to India.
 He also provided ships, supplies, and a crew.
 The monarchs supported maritime expeditions because they benefited their kingdoms.